 "Education is the most powerful weapon which you can use to change the world".
 Nelson Mandela

-In combination with The Early Years Learning Framework and Kindergarten Learning Guidelines our program is influenced by the Walker Learning philosophy, the first Australian designed culturally appropriate play-based pedagogy that has been developed for the diverse range of Australian communities.
-The ideologies we share place fostering relationships as the foundation of all that we do; a holistic approach to teaching the whole child and a commitment to developing children who can think for themselves, can create and imagine; children who are strong in their literacy and numeracy, and who can navigate the challenges of the world with intrinsic motivation and a strength of character made of a strong sense of self and resilience.
+Our high quality, early learning program is designed in line with The Early Years Learning Framework and Kindergarten Learning Guidelines.
+We place fostering relationships as the foundation of all that we do; a holistic approach to teaching the whole child and a commitment to developing children who can think for themselves, can create and imagine; children who are strong in their literacy and numeracy, and who can navigate the challenges of the world with intrinsic motivation and a strength of character made of a strong sense of self and resilience.
 We recognise the value of play in a natural environment and offer children many opportunities to explore, learn, set themselves challenges and take risks in our outdoor play spaces and on excursions in the college grounds and local community.

 We recognise our educators' knowledge and expertise in child development and combine this with a clear knowledge of each child to provide an engaging environment for them to explore and investigate.
 Educators embrace children's enthusiasm and intrinsic motivation to learn.
 They interact skilfully with them, recognising and valuing their current interests, ideas, skills and abilities and supporting and extending their learning and development.